maxgrok/maxgrok.github.io/src/pages/articles/2019-02-04---Eighty-Second-Post/index.md

 (source: [Solidity Visibility](https://www.bitdegree.org/learn/solidity-visibility-and-getters))

-## Interfaces Vs. Contracts Vs. BaseContracts
+## Interfaces Vs. Contracts Vs. Base Contracts

 <em>Interfaces</em> are like contracts except that they cannot hold any state variables and only carry function signatures (rather than implementations of functions).